martinguerrero89/galgo/README.md

 ```

-* For each cancer type run the following set of commands:
+# To reproduce the results of the paper for each cancer type run the following set of commands:

 **Previous to the dataset creation, please look carefully inside the data.R files the data needed for the code execution**